Sheffield and Tinsley Canal: The coming of the railways

 In 1846 there was a move by the long titled Sheffield, Rotherham, Barnsley, Wakefield, Hull and Goole Railway to acquire the Sheffield Canal Company and provide itself with a city terminus.
 Before this deal could be completed the Sheffield and Lincolnshire Junction Railway (S&LJR) came in with an offer which was accepted.
 The S&LJR became part of the Manchester, Sheffield and Lincolnshire Railway (MS&LR) and on 22 July 1848 they became the owners of the canal by the Sheffield Canal Purchase Act 1848 (11 & 12 Vict. c. xciv).
 The canal was transferred to the River Dun Navigation Company by the Sheffield Canal Transfer Act 1849 (12 & 13 Vict. c. lxxv) of 28 July 1849 where it was joined by the Stainforth and Keadby Canal and the Dearne and Dove Canal.
 After fusion with the South Yorkshire, Doncaster and Goole Railway it became the South Yorkshire Railway and River Dun Navigation Company.
 The South Yorkshire Railway passed to the MS&LR and they again became the canal's owners.

 Canal amalgamation

-In 1895 the Sheffield Canal was amalgamated with the River Don Navigation and the Stainforth & Keadby canal to form the Sheffield and South Yorkshire Navigation.
+In 1895 the Sheffield Canal was amalgamated with the River Don Navigation and the Stainforth and Keadby Canal to form the Sheffield and South Yorkshire Navigation.
 The following year the facilities at Sheffield were modernised and a new warehouse built straddling the basin.